hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 software creating the CSR will not have to interpret the Evidence format
 - it is treated as an opaque blob.
-It is important to note that the nonce is carried in the Evidence, either implicitly or explicitly, and it MUST NOT be conveyed in CSR structures.
+It is important to note that the nonce is carried in the Evidence, either implicitly or explicitly, and it MUST NOT be conveyed in CSR structures outside the Evidence payload.

 The processing of the CSR containing Evidence is described in
 {{I-D.ietf-lamps-csr-attestation}}.
 Note that the issued certificates